Share this:

 459 downloads

 These following graphs show accumulated degree days (DD) for Pukekohe, Hawke’s Bay, Manawatu, Mid-Canterbury and South Canterbury from 2014-2020.
-The graph for each region also contains accumulated degree days for a hot and cold year in that region, to allow you to make comparisons with the current season.
-The number of psyllid (TPP) generations for the current season so far is indicated on the graph with a yellow arrow.
+Each region’s graph contains accumulated degree days for a hot and cold year in that region, to allow you to make comparisons with the current season.
+The number of Tomato potato pysllid (TPP) generations for the current season so far is indicated on the graph with a yellow arrow.

 Name Downloads